Free Massachusetts Public Record Searches (Access Databases)

 Exceptions

 Under Massachusetts law, public records include any books, papers, documents, maps, photographs, data, or other materials, regardless of whether it is a hardcopy or electronic version, that is created or presented to any government officer or agent.
-These are subject to disclosure unless one of the following exceptions applies:

 1. Disclosure is specifically exempt as outlined in state law.